 Simply put, solar panels would be a good investment if the amount you save on your energy bills is higher than what you would pay for your system.

-The average household could save over £25,000 over the lifetime of their system.
+The average household could save up to £25,000 over the lifetime of their system.

 Before making any decisions, you’ll be able to find out what you could expect as a return on your investment in solar panels.
 By taking your average or monthly energy bill into account, a solar specialist will work out what you could save with a system.
 As one of the main reasons for going solar is to reduce energy bills, we wouldn’t recommend going solar if your panels aren’t going to cut your bills down.